Workwear Logo Placement Guide: Where Can Logos Be Added to Branded Workwear?

 Where is the best place to put a logo on workwear?

-The most common logo placement is the left chest position.
-This provides clear brand visibility while maintaining a professional appearance.
+The most common placement is the left chest, offering clear visibility and a professional appearance.

 Can logos be added to hi-vis clothing?

-Yes.
-Logos can be added to hi-vis clothing provided they do not cover reflective tape or reduce the fluorescent material required for EN ISO 20471 compliance.
+Yes — provided they do not cover reflective tape or reduce fluorescent material required for EN ISO 20471 compliance.

-Printing is ideal for larger logos and hi-vis garments, while embroidery is typically best for chest logos on everyday garments such as polos and fleeces.
+Printing is best for larger logos and hi-vis garments, while embroidery is ideal for durable chest logos on polos, fleeces and everyday uniforms.